 By gradually removing the distinctive elements (see the montage above based on Moz’s article) from online advertisements, Google is increasingly confusing users and turning its search engine into an advertising engine.

-The pile of paid results on top of free search results is sometimes so intrusive that you sometimes have to scroll once to find where the real searches are.
+The pile of paid results on top of free search results is sometimes so intrusive that you may have to scroll for a whole page to find where the real searches are.